Skip to main content

 Screenshot of catalog page in editing mode

-Please note that program requirements cannot be edited directly on the catalog page.
-To update a program, click "Edit Program Requirements" to be taken directly to the program form.
-You can then submit a separate program change proposal (see "How to Change an EXISTING Program" above).
+If your catalog page includes program requirements, please note that these will be enclosed in a gray box, indicating that they cannot be edited directly on the catalog page.
+To update a program, click "Edit Program Requirements".
+This will take you directly to the program form, where you can submit a separate program change proposal.

 Screenshot of catalog page w/ program requirements

-When you are finished editing, click the green "Start Workflow" button at the bottom right of the page.
-This will send your page along to the next step in the review process.
-Please note that you must send your page into workflow even if you do not make any changes, since the catalog cannot be published until all pages have completed workflow.
+Once you have completed any necessary edits, click the green "Start Workflow" button at the bottom right to send your page along to the next step in the review process.
+Please note that you must send your page into workflow even if you have not made any changes, since the catalog cannot be published until all pages have completed workflow.

 Screenshot of catalog page "Start Workflow" button